16 Best Day Trips from Ljubljana, Slovenia

 Skocjan Caves

-The UNESCO-listed Škocjan Caves is a superstar among geo- and bio-nerds (no offense intended for the scientifically-inclined!).
-It’s not just a popular spot in Slovenia, but famous worldwide for its unique biodiversity and being home the world’s largest underground canyon.
+The UNESCO-listed Škocjan Caves is a superstar among geo- and bio-nerds.
+It’s not just a popular spot in Slovenia but famous worldwide for its unique biodiversity and being home to the world’s largest underground canyon.

-The eleven-cave network at Škocjan stretches over six kilometres and dips over 0.2 kilometres from ground-level.
-Throughout the caves, dodge stalactites and stalagmites as you pass by limestone pools, fauna and flora.
+The eleven-cave network at Škocjan stretches over six kilometers and dips over 0.2 kilometers from ground level.
+Throughout the caves, dodge stalactites and stalagmites as you pass by limestone pools, fauna, and flora.

 Want to avoid hassles and save time?
-Visit several Ljubljana day-tripping destinations in one feel swoop on the Slovenian Coast and Karst Region Tour!
-Includes a trip to Škocjan Caves along with Predjama Castle, Lipica and Piran.
+Visit several Ljubljana day-tripping destinations in one fell swoop on the Slovenian Coast and Karst Region Tour!
+Includes a trip to Škocjan Caves along with Predjama Castle, Lipica, and Piran.

 How to get there

-From Divača station, it’s a 3-kilometre walk on a well-marked walking path to the caves.
-Check train schedules from Ljubljana to Divača on Slovenske železnice.
+First, you’ll need to get a train to Divača.
+From Divača station, it’s a 3-kilometer walk on a well-marked walking path to the caves.
+Check train schedulesto Divača on Slovenske železnice.

 Ptuj